alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 Kicking off a series documenting the development of an ML system for Fantasy Premier League.

 Gameweek 19.
 The exact midpoint of the Premier League season.

->5 months of work.
-395 commits.
-833 tests.
-10 evals.
-A production-minded system: reproducible pipelines, a CLI, a growing test suite, and observability.
+> After five months of work, 395 commits, and over 800 tests, I’ve built a production-minded system with reproducible pipelines, a CLI, and built-in observability.

 This isn't a success story.
 At least, not yet.

-**TL;DR**
+**tl;dr**

-- **What I built**: a data pipeline + ML expected points model + transfer/squad/captainoptimiser + experimentalLLM agent for transfers
+- **What I built**: A data pipeline, an ML model for expected points, a squad optimiser, and an experimental LLM agent for transfers.
-- **Current performance**: ranked ~2.7m/11m (but +86 points above average)
+- **Current performance**: Currently ranked ~2.7m out of 11m players (though I'm sitting +86 points above the average).
-- **What’s novel**: betting-derived features, hauler-focused loss, agent tools over optimisation
+- **What’s novel**: Integrating betting-derived features, using a hauler-focused loss function, and prioritizing agentic tools over pure optimization.
-- **What’s next**: multi-gameweek planning, uncertainty, and more automation
+- **What’s next**: Multi-gameweek planning, better uncertainty quantification, and further automation.

 *Points per gameweek compared to FPL average and the current #1 manager*